Page Start

 (釣藤散)

-Itoh T, Shimada Y, Terasawa K. Efficacy of Choto-san on vascular dementia and the protective effect of the hooks and stems of Uncaria sinensis on glutamate-induced neuronal death.
+Itoh T, Shimada Y, Terasawa K. Efficacy of choto-san on vascular dementia and the protective effect of the hooks and stems of Uncaria sinensis on glutamate-induced neuronal death.
 Mechanisms of Ageing and Development 1999; 111: 155-73.
 4) C

 F03 Effects on senile dementia Yokukansanka-